 Emma Tanner is our founder and CEO.
 She started the Princess Project back in 2011, after being struck by the lack of support available to young mums in her community and prompted by God to do something about it.
 She lives in Maidstone with her husband Graham and their two teenage daughters.
 Apart from her family, her faith and the Princess Project, her main loves in life are reading, writing, cooking, country music and cats!
 She has been totally overwhelmed by what God has done in and through the Princess Project over the last 10 years, and considers it an honour to lead the amazing team He has brought together.

 Alison Jackson is our Project Manager, based in Medway.
 She’s been part of the Princess Project team since 2019.
 She lives in Gillingham with her husband Tim and their two sons.
 She loves spending time with her family, spending time with friends and enjoys listening to and playing music and is learning to play the drums!
 She also loves to cook and bake.
 She is also involved with the work of The Family Trust.
 God has opened many doors in Medway and she is excited to see what else He makes possible in the area!

-Mary Sangwan is one of our Maidstone Community Support Workers.
+Mary Sangwan is our Pastoral and Prayer Support Co-ordinator.
 She is married to Ravi and has 2 children and a stepson.
 She moved to Maidstone in 1984 , and started work in the community in 1993.
 Before joining the Princess Project Mary worked for The Vine Church, which is also the church she attends with her family.

 She enjoys being with people so loves spending her free time with her family and friends.
 In the winter evenings she enjoys cross stitch and knitting.

-She feels privileged to be a Mums’ Community Support Worker with the Princess Project and loves being able to support and encourage many wonderful mums .
+She feels privileged to work for the Princess Project and loves being able to support and encourage many wonderful mums .